feihong/chinese-music-processors/streetvoice/README.md

 If mitmproxy reports inability to connect to certain servers, then you may need to upgrade it by running `yarn upgrade:python`.

+## Notes

+We use Puppeteer to open up a separate browser instance that is automatically configured to use mitmproxy.
+This is convenient, but the big downside of Puppeteer is that it eats up CPU like crazy.
+Playwright is similar to Puppeteer and does have a somewhat nicer API, but after opening a browser window, it can't download any media files.
+The problem exists on both Mac and Linux.